Clemenciah/Speech-Recognition-AMMI-Project/README.md

 # Speech-Recognition-AMMI-Project
-The project involved recording of audio in Swahili language
+This project involved recording of audio in Swahili language using the lig-aikuma app.